feathr-ai/feathr/README.md

 ## 🌟 Feathr Highlights

+- **Battle tested in production for more than 6 years:** LinkedIn has been using Feathr in production for over 6 years and have a dedicated team improving it.
-- **Scalable with built-in optimizations.** For example, based on some internal use case, Feathr can process billions of rows and PB scale data with built-in optimizations such as bloom filters and salted joins.
+- **Scalable with built-in optimizations:** For example, based on some internal use case, Feathr can process billions of rows and PB scale data with built-in optimizations such as bloom filters and salted joins.
 - **Rich support for point-in-time joins and aggregations:** Feathr has high performant built-in operators designed for Feature Store, including time-based aggregation, sliding window joins, look-up features, all with point-in-time correctness.
 - **Highly customizable user-defined functions (UDFs)** with native PySpark and Spark SQL support to lower the learning curve for data scientists.
 - **Pythonic APIs** to access everything with low learning curve; Integrated with model building so data scientists can be productive from day one.
+- **Derived Features** which is a unique capability across all the feature store solutions.
+This encourage feature consumers to build features on existing features and encouraging feature reuse.
 - **Rich type system** including support for embeddings for advanced machine learning/deep learning scenarios.
 One of the common use cases is to build embeddings for customer profiles, and those embeddings can be reused across an organization in all the machine learning applications.
 - **Native cloud integration** with simplified and scalable architecture, which is illustrated in the next section.
 - **Feature sharing and reuse made easy:** Feathr has built-in feature registry so that features can be easily shared across different teams and boost team productivity.